oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 - result - (optional) property path where the action group execution context value is allocated
 - results - (optional) property path where the results from action-group-context are mapped to current context keys
 - action_group - action group name
-- parameters_mapping - map of parameters which are passed to the action_group context from the current one
+- parameters_mapping - map of parameters passed to the action_group context from the current one

 **Configuration Example**